mmmorris1975/aws-runas/README.md

 using a particular set of permissions.
 Includes integration with roles requiring MFA authentication!
 Works off of profile names configured in the AWS SDK configuration file.

-This tool initially performs an AWS STS GetSessionToken call to handle MFA credentials, caches the session credentials, then makes the AssumeRole call.
-This allows us to not have to re-enter the MFA information (if required) every time AssumeRole is called (or when the AssumeRole credentials expire), only when new Session Tokens are requested (by default 12 hours).
-These credentials are not compatible with credentials cached by awscli, however they should be compatible with versions of this tool built in different languages.
+AWS supports AssumeRole credentials which can be valid for up to 12 hours.  aws-runas supports specifying this duration via command-line options, environment variables, and custom configuration file attributes (see below).
+The received credentials are cached on the local system and will be used until expiration.
+To keep backwards compatibility with the behavior of previous aws-runas versions, requests for AssumeRole credentials of 1 hour (the default) or less, and using MFA, will first call GetSessionToken() to get a longer-lived set of session token credentials (12 hours, by default) which can carry the MFA activity for longer than 1 hour.
+This alleviates the need to re-MFA every hour (or less) as the AssumeRole credentials expire, as the call to get new AssumeRole credentials will be made using the session token credentials instead of the (probably static) credentials, which would require input of a new MFA token code.

+The credentials obtained from either the AssumeRole or GetSessionToken operations will be cached on the local system in the same directory where the SDK configuration file lives (by default $HOME/.aws/).
+This allows a set of temporary credentials to be used multiple times, and carry along the status of any required MFA activities, until the credentials expire.
+Credentials cached for the AssumeRole operation will be in a file specific to the role the credentials were requested for.
+Session token credentials will be cached in a file specific to the profile used to call the GetSessionToken operation.
+This is either the profile specified by the `source_profile` configuration, for a profile which uses roles, or the name of the profile directly (if profile not using roles).
+This allows the session token credentials to be re-used across multiple roles configured to use the same source profile configuration.

-If using MFA, when the credentials approach expiration you will be prompted to re-enter the MFA token value to refresh the credentials during the next execution of aws-runas.
+If using MFA, when the cached credentials approach expiration you will be prompted to re-enter the MFA token value to refresh the credentials during the next execution of aws-runas.
 (Since this is a wrapper program, there's no way to know when credentials need to be refreshed in the middle of the called program execution) If MFA is not required for the assumed role, the credentials should refresh without user intervention when aws-runas is next executed.

 Since it's written in Go, there is no runtime dependency on external libraries, or language runtimes, just take the compiled executable and "go".
 Like the original aws-runas, this program will cache the credentials returned for the